Mehdiazarafza/Hybrid-reasoning/Evaulation/Arithmetic.md

 1- Ignoring Visibility Impact: Heavy rain significantly reduces visibility due to rain on the windshield and spray from other vehicles.
 This is completely ignored, neglecting the need to adapt speed even further and maintain a much larger following distance than usual

-2- Focusing on Speed Limit Only: While mentioning the speed limit, the text ignores crucial adjustments:
-* Reduced grip: Speed needs to be adapted below the limit due to reduced tire grip on wet roads.
-* Potential hazards: Reduced visibility might hide hazards requiring immediate speed reduction.

-3- Neglecting Dynamic Following Distance: While not explicitly mentioned, relying solely on speed calculations ignores the need to significantly increase following distance due to reduced visibility and longer braking distances in heavy rain.
+2- Neglecting Dynamic Following Distance: While not explicitly mentioned, relying solely on speed calculations ignores the need to significantly increase following distance due to reduced visibility and longer braking distances in heavy rain.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------